An ADEA-protected employee smiling in the office

 • Whether the conduct interferes with the employee's work

-As you can see, the more severe and frequent the offensive conduct, the more likely the employee will have a claim against their employer for a hostile work environment.
+The more severe and frequent the offensive conduct, the more likely the employee will have a claim against their employer for a hostile work environment.
+However, proving a case is often easier said than done.
+There are several basic requirements of what an employee must be able to show to establish an ADEA claim.

-The information above barely scratches the surface of what employers and employees need to know about age discrimination laws in the workplace.
-Not only are there many other important nuances and claims associated with the ADEA, but several states have their own laws that protect employees from age discrimination.
+The information above barely scratches the surface of what employers need to know about age discrimination laws and how to protect themselves against ADEA claims.
+Not only are there many other vital nuances and claims associated with the ADEA, but several state laws protect employees from discrimination based on an individual’s age — including for younger workers, not just those over 40 years of age.
 For instance, New York has outlawed age discrimination against anyone older than 18.